Flat Roofing in Edgewater, MD

 Modified Bitumen Roofing

-Modified bitumen roofing combines the durability of traditional BUR with the flexibility of a single-ply membrane.
-It’s made of asphalt mixed with synthetic rubber or plastic modifiers.
-The composition enhances its strength, flexibility, and resistance to extreme temperatures.
-Modified bitumen roofing is often installed in multiple layers and is known for its longevity and ease of maintenance.
+Modified bitumen roofing is a versatile material specifically designed for flat roofs.
+It combines the durability of traditional BUR with the flexibility of a single-ply membrane.
+Made by mixing asphalt with synthetic rubber or plastic modifiers, it exhibits enhanced strength, flexibility, and resistance to extreme temperatures.
+Modified bitumen roofing is commonly installed in multiple layers, providing excellent longevity and ease of maintenance for flat roofs.

 Flat Roofing Maintenance and Repair Tips